adwulfran/VanillaSPA/README.md

 # VanillaSPA  :rocket:

 Light and fast Single Page Application with pure ES6 javascript.
-It only use ExpressJS to serve index.html and Webpack to build files
+It only use webpack to build files

 0 front-end dependency